Centurion Pedal

 (an actual Peavey Centurion preamp in a box)

 After responding to a couple of requests on the talkbass forum to build a Peavey Centurion preamp in pedal form I decided to build one using the factory schematic.
 It is the exact same preamp circuit running at the same voltages as the original amp.
-It has dual charge pumps in it to convert 9 volts to a +&-15 volts bipolar supply, so it runs on a standard Onespot 9 volt power supply.
-Due to it being a very complicated circuit, I am only going to offer ONE for sale.
+It has a new regulated circuit in it to convert 9 volts to a +&-15 volts bipolar supply, so it runs on a standard Onespot 9 volt power supply.
+Due to it being a very complicated circuit, I am only going to offer ONE MORE for sale.
 It features a Pre-gain control (that will go from clean to heavily overdrven), Low and High (treble & bass), a parametric middle control that ranges form 150hz to 1.5Khz with a variable slope (bandwith) and a "mode" control (15db of cut and boost with a center detent (flat) and finally a "Post Gain" control which is a master volume.
 It's a great sounding pedal with a crisp top end and TONS of low end.
 If you dig the sound of these vintage amps like I do, then this pedal is for you.
 This is a completely hand made pedal that isn't available anywhere else.
 It has all top jacks with etched and tin plated PCBs that I designed and etched myself.

 (click the pictures below for a larger image)